DSordia/React-Quiz-App/README.md

 A quiz about React, built with React.

-Take the quiz at https://dsordia.github.io/React-Quiz-App/
+Take the quiz here: https://dsordia.github.io/React-Quiz-App/